 Rather invest your time in topics that really have to do with search engine optimization: An SEO audit, the content of your website and the user experience.
 Then you'll benefit from higher conversions or faster loading times.
 See my SEO Guide 2020 for more tips.

-Do I need Yoast SEO Premium as a RAIDBOXES customer?
+Do I need Yoast SEO Premium at Raidboxes ?

-If features like "internal link recommendations", "content insights" or "ad-free" are important to you - then yes.
+If features like "Internal Link Recommendations", "Content Insights" or "Advertising Freedom" are important to you - then yes.
 However, the most important selling point for Yoast SEO is the Redirect Manager.
-However, you can also create temporary or permanent manual redirects in your BOXES from RAIDBOXES , including rules (Rewrite Rules):
+However, you can also manually create temporary or permanent redirects, including rewrite rules, in your Boxesfrom Raidboxes :

 Then you can also use Yoast SEO in the free version without any problems - and are therefore not dependent on this feature.